saymon-araujo/co-create-client-app/README.md

 - Expo router: For file-based navigation, allowing for a simplified and scalable routing system across the project.
 This approach makes it easier to handle routes in a large app with multiple views and features, such as artist portfolios or booking screens.

-⚠️ **Note:** This code was not designed with scalability in mind.
-To speed up the development process, I made decisions such as not componentizing, using inline styles, skipping code reviews, and refactoring.

 <br>

 # Features